mundschenk-at/comment-mail-kb/tutorials/2015/11-stcr-options-transitioned-by-comment-mail.md

 ---
-title: StCR Options Transitioned by Comment Mail
+title: Subscribe to Comments Reloaded (StCR); which options are picked up by Comment Mail?
 categories: tutorials
 tags: stcr
 author: jaswsinc